electrikmilk/PHP-FS/README.md

 You can set the path as a file, but it's generally recommended to set it as a directory as you have access to more methods and it's less confusing.

-Specifying no path will default path to `__DIR__` (cwd of script that class is included on).
+Specifying no path will default path to cwd of script that class is included on.

 ### Instance will `die()` and not be instantiated if...

 -   Path does not appear to exist
 -   Path does not appear to be readable

-*The class will still instantiate if path is read-only.
-You will get a NOTICE if so, and methods that write will return false.*
+_The class will still instantiate if path is read-only.
+You will get a NOTICE if so, and methods that write will return false._

 ### All methods are set to return requested data, a boolean, or NULL:

 -   data (string or array) = data you requested using file(), info(), or dir() for example
 -   bool = true meaning something went right, false meaning something went wrong
 -   NULL = something already exists or does not exist
 -   empty = usually means you ran a method on someting it wasn't meant for (eg. count() is for directories not files)

 <hr/>